beezwax/filemaker-facter/README.md

 ```
 When the install is complete, copy the _contents_ of the **copy_to_facter** folder into facter's folder.
 With the installer image, this will be the **/Library/Ruby/Site/facter** folder (Mac OS) or **C:\Program Files\Puppet Labs\Puppet\facter\lib\facter** folder (Windows).

-At this time (April 2015) scripts are tested with Facter version 2.4.3
+Error event settings can be adjusted in the file at **facter/filemaker/filemaker_utils.rb**.

+For some functions to work, **Usage Statistics** logging must be enabled in the FileMaker Server Admin Console.
+You can find this in the Logging panel in the Database Server section, then checking the **Usage statistics** option.

 ## Crontab Example

-On Mac OS systems, a crontab entry is a convenient way to send regular reports.
+On OS X systems, a crontab entry is a convenient way to send regular reports.

-Here, we assume email (postfix) is configured on the local system.
-This allows us to use the **mail** command to send out the reports.
-Additionaly, we specify the specific facters we want in the report (if these are omitted all values are included).
+Here, we assume email (typically Postfix SMTP) is configured on the local system.
+Enabling Mail with Server.app will accomplish this, or search online for how to configure a Postfix STMP relay.
+When configured, this allows us to use the **mail** command to pipe out the reports.
+Additionaly, in the crontab entry example, the specific facters we want in the report are listed (if these are omitted all values are included).

 ```
 #min    hour    dom    mon    dow    command